t1/junit-5-structure-demo/README.md

 Anyway, as they are such important assets, it's necessary to keep them clean.

 Adding new tests is something you'll be doing every day, but hold yourself from getting into a write-only mode:
-Its overwhelmingly tempting to simply duplicate an existing test and just change some details for the new test.
+Its overwhelmingly tempting to simply duplicate an existing test method and change just some details for the new test.
 But when you refactor the production code, you often have to change some test code, too.
 If this is spilled all over your tests, you will have a hard time;
 and what's worse, you will be tempted to not do the refactoring or even stop writing tests.